roninbuilders/contracts/readme.md

 bun add --exact @roninbuilders/contracts
 ```

-> **Security Best Practice**: Always use `--save-exact` (or `--exact` for Bun) when installing packages to ensure deterministic builds and avoid potential security vulnerabilities from dependency updates.
+Use the exact flags to pin the version.
+This keeps your builds consistent and avoids any surprises from automatic updates.

-## 🚀 Quick Start
+## Quick start

 ### Import contracts individually

-This is the only supported approach as it minimizes the bundle size for your application.
+You need to import each contract separately.
+This keeps your bundle size small since you only get what you actually use.

 ```typescript
 import MY_CONTRACT from '@roninbuilders/contracts/my_contract';